Rising beef prices squeeze carnivores from Buenos Aires to California

 Nebraska-based Omaha Steaks, which sells premium beef, projects U.S. demand will remain strong through the summer as people are willing to have larger gatherings and pay for high-quality food, CEO Todd Simon said.

-Brazilian meatpackers JBS SA (JBSS3.SA) and BRF SA (BRFS3.SA), however, have said they are struggling to pass on higher feed costs to consumers in their home market, though JBS has benefited from its U.S. operations.
+Brazilian meatpackers JBS SA and BRF SA, however, have said they are struggling to pass on higher feed costs to consumers in their home market, though JBS has benefited from its U.S. operations.

 Prices for some beef cuts rose by as much as 30% over the past year in Brazil due to tight cattle supplies and strong export demand, said Guilherme Malafaia, an official at the government’s agricultural research agency, Embrapa.
 Together with Hong Kong, China buys 60% of all beef exported by Brazil.